Major Big Data challenges and issues

 Increased need for Data Scientists and outsourcing services

-In 2021 data will also become fast and actionable.
+In next years data will also become fast and actionable.
 Fast data concept allows processing in real-time streams.
 It means information is analysed quickly and brings instant value like faster decision-making process and immediate action-taking.
 As IDC predicts, nearly 30% of the global data will be real-time by 2025.

 Conclusion: crafting a strategic approach to Big Data challenges